MyAirVault/BruhMCP/documents/frontend/verify-page.md

 ## Overview

 The verify page (`/frontend/src/pages/VerifyPage.tsx`) is a React component that handles magic link authentication for the MiniMCP application.
+It works in conjunction with the MagicLinkPopup component to provide a seamless authentication experience.

 ## Location
 - **File**: `/frontend/src/pages/VerifyPage.tsx`